TDBwriter/orderOfTheOpenBook/LevelOne/002-ConversationWithFather.md

  Now, he allowed some skepticism to show.
 "Do you think Rufus, or more accurately, his mother would accept this worldwide library tour?
 They will assume you are courting royals to your side before the marriage."

  Slowly, she nodded as if she were considering this revelation.
 She paced over to the window and drank in the view.
 "I would expect so, but that is only a liability for them if we do not marry.
 Unified, it strengthens our people in the eyes of the nobility.
 In fact, inserting my influence into the court nobility is my actual goal.
-I will of course do the research, because it is prudent, and because I desperately crave the understanding, but my deception in this is not for the Baron or his mother."
+I will of course do the research, because it is prudent, and because I desperately crave understanding, but my deception in this is not for the Baron or his mother."
 She turned toward her father.
 A sliver of sunshine outlined her in stark regality.
 "None of the comfortable, luxuriant, soft families of the Northern kingdoms will be wary that a dirty Southern Duchess is courting their scholars nor winning the respect of their Weapon Masters."

 He leapt to his feet and quickly crossed the room to grip her in one of the mighty hugs that she treasured.
 Muffled in his chest, she concluded her thoughts with the core of truth that she had reserved.
 "Daddy, I want to see the world before I must settle into a boring political existence."

 "Oh, I know, Lady."
 He breathed her curls in deeply and held her tight enough to restrict her breathing.
-After a few moments he released her and held her at arms length, looking into her eyes.
+After a few moments he released her and held her at arm's length, looking into her eyes.
 "I am so proud of the wisdom you carry.
 You will lead these people so much better than us.
 Let us make the necessary arrangements immediately.
 Ari, please, allow me the courtesy of breaking the news to your Mother and Faxanadu?"

 "Yes, Daddy."
 She planted a kiss on his cheek.
 "Will you tell them soon?
 What will you say?"

 "Of course, soon.
 There is no time to delay with the spring melt opening the passes.
 I will talk with Mom tonight after...she is relaxed...Faxanadu after I finish this contract," he gestured at his desk.
-He smiled like giddy child, "I can't wait to see how excited he is to be going back on the road!"
+He smiled like a giddy child, "I can't wait to see how excited he is to be going back on the road!"